Moontide: Production

 Moontide was meant to be a star-making vehicle for Gabin, who was celebrated in his home country, but obscure in the United States.
 The charismatic Gabin had been in a number of successful leading-man roles and had a hand in picking Robertson's story for adaptation to film.
 Willing to take a chance on him, Twentieth Century Fox bought the rights, despite the novel's themes of prostitution, rape, cannibalism and murder.
 The Motion Picture Production Code meant the studio had to drop most of the story.
 In the role of the nefarious Tiny, Mitchell was cast against type, having played Scarlet O'Hara's father in Gone with the Wind.

 Soon after shooting began, director Fritz Lang left the project, rumored to be due to friction he had with Gabin regarding Marlene Dietrich, who had been involved with both men.
 It's not known which early footage is shot by Lang or replacement director Archie Mayo.
-There were problems regarding the film's location on San Pablo Bay, which had to be scrapped after the bombing of Pearl Harbor and the west coast was declared a security zone.
+There were problems regarding the film's location on San Pablo Bay, which had to be scrapped after the attack on Pearl Harbor and the west coast was declared a security zone.
 A large studio set was filled with water for the barge scenes, giving the film an artificial, dream-like ambiance.
 The lighting, fog and wave effects, at times dingy and sinister or sparkling and romantic depending on the scene, led to Clarke's Oscar nomination for cinematography.